Keyword research is one of the cornerstones of developing a website.

 Keyword research should be done on a semi-regular basis, especially if you add new products or services.

-As an example, we work with a home builder who started building maintenance-free homes and communities.
+As an example, we work with a home builder who started building maintenance-free communities.
 Communities where the builder takes care of some of the outdoor landscaping.
 However, they were calling these new communities "maintained communities."